jlevy/og-equity-compensation/README.md

     management platforms**, such as [Carta](https://carta.com/).
 If the company you work for uses an ownership management platform, you will be able to view your stock certificates and stock values online.
-  - 🚧 Mention that stock may be taxable up front (and reference section).
 - 🄳 The [**outstanding shares**](http://www.investopedia.com/terms/o/outstandingshares.asp) are
   the total number of shares at a given point, reflecting how many shares are currently held by all shareholders.